keras-team/keras-cv/README.md

 ### Keras 3 Installation

-There are currently two ways to install Keras 3 with KerasNLP.
+There are currently two ways to install Keras 3 with KerasCV.
 To install the latest changes for KerasCV and Keras, you can use our nightly package.